Overview of Peripheral Vascular Studies

 - Renal artery duplex: These studies are performed to rule out renal artery stenosis.
 The aorta, iliac, and mesenteric arteries as well as the kidneys are visualized.
 Patients typically present with hypertension.

 - Aorta/iliac duplex: These studies include measurements throughout the aorta to rule out an aortic aneurysm.

 - Pseudoaneurysm: These studies are performed following a catheterization.
 A pseudoaneurysm is a hole in the arterial wall that permits blood to escape under pressure, generating a false aneurysm.

 - Arterial duplex: These studies are of the arteries in the upper and/or lower extremities.
 Measurements and velocities are obtained to look for a blood clot, narrowing, or aneurysm.
 These exams also include bypass grafts.
 Patients usually present with numbness, coolness, and pain.

 - Transcranial Doppler: These exams are performed on the arteries inside the head.
 Saline may be used to detect a hole in the heart (PFO).
 These studies are performed above the ear, behind the neck, and over the eye.
 Limited exams may also be performed.

-- ABI test: This test compares the blood pressure in your ankle and in your arm.
+- ABI test: This test compares the blood pressure in your ankle and in your arm to see if you have peripheral artery disease.
 A technician will place blood pressure cuffs on your arms and ankles and inflate the cuffs.
 As the cuffs deflate, a technician will hold an ultrasound transducer against each ankle and arm.
 The device uses high-frequency sound waves to measure the blood pressure in each area.